BY ORDERING YOUR FREE GUIDE

 Complete the form now...

-Gold and silver in their physical forms are popular wealth-protection assets, in large part due to their record of appreciation during economic turmoil.
-The value of these alternative assets has risen sharply many times at the same time traditional assets were suffering.
+Physical gold and silver are popular wealth-protection assets, in large part due to their record of appreciation during economic turmoil.
+Frequently, these alternative assets have risen sharply at the same time traditional assets have suffered.

 Two periods in particular illustrate precious metals’ power to triumph during economic misery: the tumultuous decade of the 1970s and the years of the 2008 Great Recession.